freeseek/gtc2vcf/README.md

 ```
 We advise to either contact Illumina to demand a fixed version or to use gtc2vcf to realign the flank sequences

-Also, Illumina assigns chromosomal positions to indels by first left aligning the flank sequences in an incoherent way (see <a href="https://github.com/Illumina/GTCtoVCF/blob/develop/BPMRecord.py">here</a>).
+Also, Illumina assigns chromosomal positions to indels by first left aligning the flank sequences in an incoherent way (see [here](https://github.com/Illumina/GTCtoVCF/blob/develop/BPMRecord.py)).
 Apparently this is incoherent enough that Illumina also cannot get the coordinates of homopolymer indels right.
-For example, chromosome 13 ClinVar indel <a href="https://www.ncbi.nlm.nih.gov/clinvar/variation/37959">rs80359507</a> is assigned to position 32913838 in the manifest file for the GSA-24v2-0 array, but it is assigned to position 32913837 in the manifest file for GSA-24v3-0 array (GRCh37 coordinates).
+For example, chromosome 13 ClinVar indel [rs80359507](https://www.ncbi.nlm.nih.gov/clinvar/variation/37959) is assigned to position 32913838 in the manifest file for the GSA-24v2-0 array, but it is assigned to position 32913837 in the manifest file for GSA-24v3-0 array (GRCh37 coordinates).
 If you want to trust genotypes at homopolymer indels, we advise to use gtc2vcf to realign the flank sequences

 The same functionality exists for the affy2vcf tool to convert Affymetrix data